Boynton Florida

 Click here for a link to the upcoming CERT classes being offered in Berkeley.

-These classes on Disaster Mental Health, Disaster Preparedness, and Disaster Medical Operations 1 & 2 are arguably the most important aspects of disaster preparedness among the CERT offerings.
+When available, classes on Disaster Mental Health, Disaster Preparedness, and Disaster Medical Operations 1 & 2 are arguably the most important aspects of disaster preparedness among the CERT offerings.
 They deal with the most critical and immediate needs following a disaster in our neighborhood.

 Please consider getting yourself prepared to help when your family and neighbors need you most.
 These classes are free and typically run only a few hours.